 Clearly, indoor plants require sunlight to survive.
 Plants will struggle to live for as long as possible in darkness, but eventually they will in fact die.
 There are, however, three ways you can sustain greenery in a windowless bathroom.

 The first is to keep the lights on for 8 hours a day, or add artificial lights, such as LED grow lights.
 A second solution is to rotate your plants from a brightly lit room to your bathroom.
-This will give expose the plants to sunlight, allowing them to produce energy.
+This will give them exposure to sunlight, allowing them to produce energy every few days.
 Once they have perked up, you can display them in the light-challenged bathroom.
 The third option is to replace indoor plants on a regular basis, as you might do with cut flowers.

 Regardless of how you choose to introduce indoor plants into your zero light bathroom, there are a range of indoor plants that will perform relatively well.

 Arrowhead Vines are a very determined indoor plant species and can survive for a long time in dark spaces.
 The pink, coral and white varieties will begin to lose their rosy hues and turn green over time as they fight to increase the green surface area that is able to photosynthesize.

 Bushier syngonium may begin to vine more quickly in a light-challenged space as it seeks to find the sunlight it needs to survive.
 To maintain a compact shape, you can trim the vines, but keep in mind that the plant will grow very slowly in a dark space.

 Arrowhead Vines also love high humidity, so feel free to shower away!

 Other indoor plants you might consider for dark bathroom include:

 This is the ideal setting for indoor plants.
 If your bathroom has one or two windows facing east or north, you will be able to choose from a plethora of plants!

 Featured Medium Light Indoor Plant for Your Bathroom: Philodendron